HazenBabcock/opensdraw/docs/source/guide.rst

 Python path
 ~~~~~~~~~~~
 The project root directory needs to be in your Python path.
 One way to
-do this is to edit the *openldraw.pth* file to have the correct path,
+do this is to edit the *opensdraw.pth* file to have the correct path,
 then copy this file into your Python dist-packages directory.
 An example file: ::

-   /home/username/Downloads/openldraw/
+   /home/username/Downloads/opensdraw/

 LDraw path
 ~~~~~~~~~~
-Edit the path in *openldraw/xml/ldraw_path.xml* to point to your LDraw directory (not the parts sub-directory).
+Edit the path in *opensdraw/xml/ldraw_path.xml* to point to your LDraw directory (not the parts sub-directory).
 An example file: ::

    <?xml version="1.0" encoding="utf-8"?>